Accountants are the 'most trusted advisors' - IFAC

 “As SMEs have long been considered the ‘engine rooms’ of global growth and development, it is important that IFAC and PAOs help make SMPs aware of the opportunities that will help them and their clients thrive.”

-ICAS has created a new campaign to promote the immense value CAs bring to a business, with a focus on the SME sector.
+ICAS has created a new campaign to promote the immense value CAs bring to a business.

-Launching next month, ‘Make sure your adviser is a Chartered Accountant' will aim to raise the public profile of ICAS and the value that a CA adds to a business by asking, ‘why would you trust anyone else with your business'?
+‘Make sure your adviser is a Chartered Accountant' aims to raise the public profile of ICAS and the value that a CA adds to a business by asking, ‘why would you trust anyone else with your business'?